arnodelorme/wp15/usecase-2.5/README.md

 ### Software installation

-This requires the Github wp15 repository, MATLAB and the Github spm12.zip file.
+This requires the Github wp15 repository and MATLAB.

 ### Legal aspects of the software